 For many families, pets are much more than companions.
-Pets sometimes become a special unit of the family that nobody can imagine living without.
+Pets sometimes become a special part of the family that nobody can imagine living without.

 Jump ahead to these sections: